Main Menu : Home | Li Read | Business Card | Listings Portfolio | Gulf Islands | Reference | Real Estate Network | Send E-Mail

 Agency Disclosure

-On January 1, 1995, Agency Disclosure became a feature of the British Columbia Real Estate Services Act.
+On January 1, 1995, Agency Disclosure became a feature of the British Columbia Real Estate Act.
 Up to this point in time, the selling agent for a listed property was considered a subagent of the vendor.
 This meant that the purchaser's interests were unrepresented in a property transaction.

 Since January 1, 1995, this problem has been addressed through Agency Disclosure.
 The listing agent for a property works for the seller.
 The selling agent, working with the buyer, represents that buyer's interests.
 This means that the selling agent can work to negotiate the best purchase price for his or her buyer.